vimaljoe/Cypress-JS-Framework/README.md

-# Capitol on tap - Senior QA Engineer - Technical assessment
+# Automation Practice - Technical assessment

 This is a technical task to complete an automation framework for a new mobile responsive commerce site - http://automationpractice.com/index.php.